 The color purple, symbolizing sensitivity and uniqueness.

-"As one of the founding organizations of World Prematurity Day in 2008, we at GFCNI are deeply proud to see it officially recognized by the World Health Organization, “says Silke Mader.
+“As one of the founding organizations of World Prematurity Day in 2008, we at GFCNI are deeply proud to see it officially recognized by the World Health Organization,“ says Silke Mader.
 “This milestone is a tribute to our tireless efforts together with parent and patient organizations, healthcare professionals, and advocates around the world.
 A heartfelt thank you to Doris, whose dedication made this endorsement possible.
 Together, we have turned a vision into a worldwide movement for preterm babies and their families."

-“This is truly a huge milestone for the global movement for premature babies,” says Doris Mollel, founder of the Doris Mollel Foundation in Tanzania, whose tirelessly advocacy, supported by the Tanzanian government, has been pivotal in bringing global attention to the needs of preterm infants.
+“This is truly a huge milestone for the global movement for premature babies,” adds Doris Mollel, founder of the Doris Mollel Foundation in Tanzania, whose tirelessly advocacy, supported by the Tanzanian government, has been pivotal in bringing global attention to the needs of preterm infants.
 “This is just the beginning.
 Together, we are building a future where every child has a fighting chance, and every life matters.”

 We warmly thank all the parent and patient organizations, as well as the many national and international NGOs, healthcare societies, and research communities that supported World Prematurity Day 2024.
 Your commitment helps amplify our shared mission to improve the lives of preterm babies and their families around the world.